ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 Another simplified method exists of customizing the styles for the document created in CKEditor and populating the drop-down list with style definitions added in an external CSS stylesheet file.
-The **Stylesheet Parser** plugin (`stylesheetparser`) lets you use your existing CSS styles without the need to define the styles specifically for CKEditor in the format presented above.
+The [Stylesheet Parser](http://ckeditor.com/addon/stylesheetparser) plugin lets you use your existing CSS styles without the need to define the styles specifically for CKEditor in the format presented above.

-To use the new style definition method you need to activate the `stylesheetparser` plugin for your CKEditor instances by using the {@link CKEDITOR.config#extraPlugins extraPlugins} configuration setting:

-    config.extraPlugins = 'stylesheetparser';

-You then need to supply the location of the CSS file that contains your style definitions by using the {@link CKEDITOR.config#contentsCss contentsCss}
+Having the Stylesheet Parser installed, you then need to supply the location of the CSS file that contains your style definitions by using the {@link CKEDITOR.config#contentsCss contentsCss}
 configuration setting: